feland4/feland4/README.md

 My name is Felipe Ordonez, I am from the University of Quebec in Montreal (UQAM) and I am currently enrolled in a DESS in bioinformatics 🧬🖥 🦠.

 I have a huge interest in the application of bioinformatic and genomic tools in healthcare and diagnostic as well as data analysis and AI tools.
-Currently learning javascript, git and being good at using python, R, HTML and SQL.
+I am learning javascript, git and being good at using python, R, HTML and SQL.

 - 🔭 I’m currently working on this page
 - 🌱 I’m currently learning react